r4m1007/r4m1007.github.io/_posts/2018-01-06-Yet-Another-Sample-Page.md

 ### [](#header-3) What is **wmiexec.py**

-`wmiexec.py` uses Windows Management Instrumentation (WMI) for command execution without file uploads.
-Here’s how it works:

-1.	**Executes Commands In-Memory**: Runs commands directly in memory, avoiding disk writes.
-2.	**Uses RPC and WMI Service:** Relies on port 135 for WMI communications.
-3.	**No New Files or Services**: Avoids detection through file-based and service-based mechanisms.

   ![6](https://github.com/user-attachments/assets/ea775741-5f4a-48c5-8a32-1803f1e55fcd)
 *   Defender did not detect `wmiexec.py` due to its fileless operation, making it stealthier than `psexec.py`